Voyager Dogz is comprised of myself (Kathryn) and Wilma.

 Last updated: January 3, 2022

 The "kennel" name comes from our first Great Dane "Kes".
 Kes was named Rocwinds Starship Voyager after the Star Trek series.
 Although Kes never had puppies, Voyager Dogz was born :-)

 After our last Doberman passed away (Isis), we decided to stick with just the Danes and St. Bernards.
 We did try to own a Samoyed - once - but found that it really wasn't the breed for us to live with.
 Only two litters (Danes) have been bred in the time we've been showing.
 At this time, we don't anticipate doing any more breeding as we would rather be showing and breeding is a long, expensive, stressful doing.
-We will breed only healthy animals and we will own only as many dogs as we feel we can keep in our house.

 Please - Browse around our site, there is a LOT of information here.
 Be informed before you buy a puppy (of any breed).
 And if you ever have any dog questions, just let us know.
 We answer our email usually within about 24 hours or less.